 During exercise, one might experience a sudden, severe pain that is accompanied by a snapping sensation.
-Other times, people feel pain along the back of their thighs and lower buttock when they bend over, straighten their legs or bend over.
+Other times, people feel pain along the back of their thighs and lower buttock when they bend over or straighten their legs.
 Tenderness and black and blue bruising, tightness and spasm can accompany the injury.

 Athletes that participate in any sports that involve rapid acceleration activities are at a relatively high risk for hamstring strain.
 This includes track, football, soccer and certain types of dance.
-Any physical activity that involves sudden jerking or lunging movements can also result in hamstring strain.
+Any physical activity that involves sudden jerking or lunging movements can also result in hamstring strain and related sports injuries.

 Sometimes teens that are experiencing sudden growth spurts will also experience hamstring strain as part of their normal growth cycle.
 Often, individuals that neglect to stretch properly prior to engaging in exercise will also sustain hamstring strain.
 The injury can also occur when individuals develop stronger quadriceps (the muscles in the front part of the thigh) that end up pulling on the hamstring during normal activities such as walking.
 Patients experiencing hamstring strain often report hearing a popping sound at the moment the injury occurs.